2022 Honda Passport Trim Levels, Configurations & Comparisons.

-While these two Passport trims run on the same type of engine, there is one important difference in terms of mechanics.
+While both these Passport trims run on the same engine, there is one important difference in terms of mechanics.
 On the EX-L, all-wheel drive is an option, and on the TrailSport, all-wheel drive is standard.
 Having all-wheel drive can significantly enhance traction since it can distribute power to all four wheels.
 On the EX-L, the default option is to have front-wheel drive.

 The Honda Passport isn't the most efficient vehicle.
 Even with front-wheel drive, it can only earn 25 miles per gallon on the highway and 20 miles per gallon in the city.
 Having all-wheel drive drops each of those respective numbers by one mile per gallon.

-Both trims use nine-speed automatic transmissions.
-They have paddle shifters that give drivers some more control, though they certainly don't need to be used if the driver just wants the vehicle to be in charge of making transitions at the right time.
+Both EX-L and TrailSport use nine-speed automatic transmissions.
+Their paddle shifters offer drivers extra control, though they certainly don't need to be used if the driver just wants the vehicle to be in charge of making transitions at the right time.

-Interestingly, the EX-L has larger wheels than the TrailSport has.
-The EX-L rides on 20-inch pewter gray alloy wheels.
-The TrailSport, on the other hand, has 18-inch wheels.
-Its wheels are machine-finished alloys that have pewter gray inserts.
-Those wheels are matched with heavier duty tires that have additional tread on their sidewalls.
-This should help the SUV navigate muddy and slippery trails.
+The EX-L has notably larger wheels than the TrailSport.
+While the TrailSport has 18-inch wheels, the EX-L rides on 20-inch pewter gray alloy wheels.
+Its wheels are machine-finished alloys with pewter gray inserts.
+Matched with heavier duty tires, these wheels have additional tread on their sidewalls.
+This allows the SUV to easily navigate through muddy and slippery trails.

 The two trims are fortunate to have ten-way power-adjustable driver's seats with lumbar support, along with a two-position memory system.
 Their front-passenger seats are power adjustable also, and they can move in four different ways.
 Both the EX-L and TrailSport treat their front-row passengers to heated seats.

 Amber LED lighting in the TrailSport adds to the ambience in the cabin.
-Up front, there are illuminated beverage holders that look modern, and the leather-wrapped steering wheel has orange stitching that matches the accents on the seats.
-Rear-seat passengers in the TrailSport can use integrated sunshades when it's too bright outside.
+Up front, there are illuminated beverage holders that look modern, and the leather-wrapped steering wheel also flaunts an orange stitching that complements those on the seats.
+When the sun is just too bright, rear-seat passengers in the TrailSport can make use of integrated sunshades.

-It's great that Honda has given all of its Passport trims a number of convenient amenities.
+Thankfully, Honda has given a number of convenient amenities to all of its Passport trims.
 The EX-L and TrailSport have auto-dimming rearview mirrors and HomeLink remote systems that can connect with garage door openers and some security systems.
 Both trims have automatic climate control with three different zones.

-Technology is an area that modern consumers care a lot about.
-The Passport has plenty to offer in this field.
-The EX-L has a seven-speaker audio system with a subwoofer, and it has Bluetooth, multiple USB charging ports, an eight-inch touchscreen, Apple CarPlay, Android Auto, wireless charging, HD Radio, and SiriusXM.
-This long list of features will help the Passport stand out in a competitive SUV market.
+Modern consumers place a great deal of importance on the technology in their cars.
+As far as this field is concerned, the Passport passes the test with flying colors.
+The EX-L features a seven-speaker audio system with a subwoofer, Bluetooth, multiple USB charging ports, an eight-inch touchscreen, Apple CarPlay, Android Auto, wireless charging, HD Radio, and SiriusXM.
+Having so many features will make the Passport stand out in a fierce SUV market competition.

 There aren't any differences in the area of safety.
 The good news is that all 2022 Honda Passports have several advanced mechanisms that are ready to jump into action at any time.
-The EX-L, like the other trims, have blind spot monitoring, rear cross-traffic alert, and automatic high beams.
+The EX-L, like the other trims, have blind spot monitoring, cross-traffic alert, seat belt reminders, and automatic high beams.

 Compare the TrailSport vs Elite Trim Levels.
 What is the difference?

-This trim has a few additional exterior features, though overall, it's very similar to the TrailSport.
+Elite wheels measure 20 inches.
+They are machine-finished alloy wheels complete with gloss black inserts.
+The trim definitely looks sharper with those black inserts.
+This trim has a few more exterior features, though overall, it's very similar to the TrailSport.
 First, its tailgate has hands-free access.
-For those who frequently load and unload their cabin full of groceries, sports equipment, or family gear, this will certainly be used frequently.
+For those who frequently load and unload their cabin full of groceries, sports equipment, or family gear, this will certainly come very handy.
 The wipers on the Elite are rain-sensing wipers, and the side mirrors can automatically dim when they detect bright lights.
 These types of automatic functions can elevate the driving experience, even if they seem like minor details.

-Further, acoustic glass is present on the windshield, front, and rear doors of the Elite trim.
-On the TrailSport and EX-L, the windshield is made out of acoustic glass, but not the side windows.
+Further, the Entire trim presents acoustic glass on the windshield, front, and rear doors.
+On the TrailSport and EX-L, only the windshield is made of acoustic glass, not the side windows.